lerthy/ProjectAWS_Group1_terraform/README.md

 ### Data Protection
 - **Encryption**: Terraform state stored encrypted in S3
+- **AWS Secrets Manager**: Database passwords automatically generated and managed by AWS
-- **No Hardcoded Secrets**: Sensitive values managed through variables
+- **No Hardcoded Secrets**: No passwords stored in code or state files
 - **Skip Snapshot**: Configured for development (adjust for production)

 ## Prerequisites